Kannathil Muthamittal: Plot

+While scouting a rural jungle tract, Thiruchelvan and Wickramasinghe are captured by an armed LTTE patrol.
+Thiruchelvan defuses the situation by reciting regional Tamil poetry, prompting the insurgent commander, Pasupathy, to recognize him by his literary pseudonym.
+Thiruchelvan explains their humanitarian mission, revealing that their only lead is the name Shyama.
+Pasupathy reveals that Shyama is his sister, a deeply committed LTTE guerrilla operative currently living in hiding.
+Moved by the family's devotion, Pasupathy promises to escort Shyama to a designated park in a nearby town the following day.

+The next morning, the family waits at the rendezvous point, but the meeting is violently disrupted when a sudden skirmish erupts between the Sri Lankan Army and an LTTE unit.
+During a frantic evacuation under heavy artillery fire, Indira is wounded in the arm by a stray bullet.
+Confounded and deeply guilt-ridden by the violence her obsession has caused, a remorseful Amudha apologizes to Indira for her behavior and begs to return to India.
+The next day, as they travel to the airport, a resilient Indira insists on returning to the park one last time.
+Shyama arrives just as the family pulls up.
+In an intensely emotional reunion, Amudha presents her biological mother with a childhood photo album and questions her about the abandonment.
+Shyama gently comforts her, explaining the agonizing circumstances of the war.
+When Amudha begs her to return with them to Chennai, Shyama tearfully refuses, stating her allegiance remains with her war-ravaged homeland, expressing hope for a peaceful future where they can reunite freely.
+As Shyama slips back into the jungle, Amudha embraces Thiruchelvan and Indira, tearfully kissing her mother as they head back home.

 Production

 Development

 Like other Mani Ratnam projects, the film began production with very little official publicity in early 2001 with the media covering the project as either Manjal Kudai (Yellow Umbrella) or Kudaigal (Umbrellas).
 The film was reported of a trilogy of films based on love and peace in the backdrop of war after Roja (1992), Bombay (1995) and Dil Se (1998).
 The film was originally conceived as a taut racy thriller that centres on a script based on a female leader of a guerilla group – with Mani Ratnam later choosing to base the film on human relationships with the backdrop of the Sri Lankan Civil War.
 The title of the film was finally announced as Kannathil Muthammittal (If the cheek is kissed) in July 2001, after a famous phrase from a poem written by Subramanya Bharathi.